The following notes were left the past couple

 July 18:

-by the pond.
-Paddled around in the row boat a few times and also hiked
+the pond.
+Paddled around in the row boat a few times and also hiked in

-& Jerry's and to Stowe.
-Went on the walking path in Stowe, shopped
+and to Stowe.
+Went on the walking path in Stowe, shopped and also visited

-and nice area.
-We've had absolutely beautiful weather for our whole week
+We've had absolutely beautiful weather for our whole week here.

 Thank you.